Home page of Edward R. Vrscay

 Final examination question: Do you think that any of the fifty UW employees fired for "noncompliance" felt a sense of belonging at UW, or were able to achieve their full potential (at UW)?

-The new book, "mRNA Vaccine Toxicity", by Michael Palmer MD and colleagues at Doctors for COVID Ethics
+The book, "mRNA Vaccine Toxicity" (July 2023), by Michael Palmer MD and colleagues at Doctors for COVID Ethics

 From the back cover: "The mRNA vaccines that have been used against COVID-19 have caused injury and death on an unprecedented scale in the history of medicine.
 This book documents some of these harms.
 However, its main purpose is more general: It argues that these harms had to be expected from first principles of immunology, and furthermore that they result from the inherent properties of mRNA technology as such, rather than from the specific properties of the COVID vaccines.
 We must therefore expect that future mRNA vaccines against other infectious agents will be similarly toxic."